 - Are there any special needs considerations and how do I meet those needs?

 This may seem a bit complicated but let me assure you, to me, it is the easiest way to cover every base the first time.
-You know your children well, so this will take less time that you think and hopefully this article will make it easier by providing links and hints for your consideration and will help you get a head start.
+You know your children well, so this will take less time than you think and hopefully, this article will make it easier by providing links and hints for your consideration and will help you get a head start.
 As you do this you will most likely come up with ideas and resources of your own to add to the ones I am suggesting.
 This is not an exhaustive list.

 Ages and Grade Levels: Generally this is divided into three levels.